 Read on to learn how much quality sleep we really need daily, why it's critical to our health, and how to improve your nightly slumber by using the best meditation apps around and building healthy routines.

-You have probably wondered, 'how many hours of sleep do I need?'
-According to the National Sleep Foundation, persons over age 64 ought to get seven to eight hours, while those between the ages of 18 to 64 need seven to nine hours of sleep.
+According to the National Sleep Foundation, persons over age 64 ought to get seven to eight hours, while those between the ages of 18-64 need seven to nine hours of sleep.

 These guidelines serve as a rule-of-thumb, but the National Sleep Foundation acknowledges that the ideal amount of sleep varies for different people, depending on their circumstances.
 Some people have wiggle room on either side of the sleep range for an acceptable (though not optimal) amount of sleep.